 TEA-assigned risk level for each grant, as appropriate

-On at least a monthly basis, the Business Manager shall review the status of each federal grant fund.
+On at least a monthly basis, the Chief Financial Officer shall review the status of each federal grant fund.
 The review shall include a comparison of budget to expenditures.

 902.42 Internal Controls